cambecc/grains/README.md

     }
 ```

-Then use the generated factory pattern to create new builders and new grains:
+Use the generated factory class to create new builders and grains:
 ```java
     OrderBuilder builder = OrderFactory.newBuilder();
     builder.setProduct("apples");